Valentin Pavlov: 1991 monetary reform

-Soviet citizens had only three days from 23 to 25 January to exchange their old 50 rouble and 100 rouble banknotes for the new currency.
+Soviet citizens had only three days from 23 to 25 January to exchange their old 50 ruble and 100 ruble banknotes for the new currency.
 Exchange could be postponed, but only through specialized government commissions.
 Due to this short exchange window, long queues formed in front of Soviet savings banks, even though it was also possible to exchange money at workplaces and post offices.
 This reform also dealt a crippling blow to Soviet citizens who had saved their money and could not move fast enough to get it exchanged; some lost as much as 15,000 - 30,000 rubles overnight.

 In the end the reform proved unsuccessful.
 The government only managed to withdraw 14 billion rubles from circulation of the country's money supply against an intended target of 81.5 billion rubles.
 As a result, the Pavlov reform did not put an end to inflation.
 Prices for items including food and transport rose by 100–300 percent, while the Soviet standard of living decreased sharply and the state budget deficit increased by an estimated 20–30 percent of GNP.
 In the aftermath of the reform, inflation exceeded the 50 percent mark every month.

+In April, he presented an "Anticrisis Plan", calling for a ban on strikes, the suspension of laws in the republics that contradicted Soviet law, a special management regime for the power, communication and transport industries, penalties against republics that failed to fulfil financial obligations to the centre (and the freezing of all contradictory decisions by republican and local officials and punishment for officials who fail to carry out orders), accelerated denationalisation of small enterprises and services, giving state run enterprises freedom of action, radical budget cuts, freeing prices, lifting control on wages levels, stabilization of the Soviet Ruble, and channelling of new resources into agriculture.
+Many economists said it wouldn't work.